 We all want the idyllic summer family vacation that you see advertised in the glossy magazines.
 You know those beautiful images on the pages of Conde Nast Traveller, Travel + Leisure etc where everyone is laughing, playing and generally beautiful.
 Those perfect families are creating joyful memories of happy times which the children will treasure when they are adults and which the parents will reminisce about in the old age home when their children don’t visit.

 Vacation with friends

-We smile indulgently and watch when someone else’s child insists on performing a self-created theatrical piece to rival Wagner’s Das Rheingold in length.
+You will smile indulgently and watch when someone else’s child insists on performing a self-created theatrical piece to rival Wagner’s Das Rheingold in length.
 No one is secretly playing on their iPhone as the masterpiece unfolds.

-My kids play happily and companionably on the beach with each other.
+Our kids will play happily and companionably on the beach with each other.
 There is no throwing sand in anyone’s faces or ‘accidentally’ stepping on another person’s sand castle.

 The parents help their children create modern architectural masterpieces in the sand – castles, skyscrapers and entire towns, in fact.
 Why would an adult hang out in the sunshine with a book when they can let their artistic talents shine in the spirit of friendly competition?

-Our children set up a lemonade stand of charm and distinction.
+Your children set up a lemonade stand of charm and distinction.
 They do not use old cardboard boxes as their stand or (heaven forbid) the Country Time Lemonade powder mix to make their lemonade.

-We take our children to pick blueberries/peaches (fill in fruit of the season here) in the nearby fields and/or farms.
-The children do not eat all the fruit before they get home and so there is plenty of extra fruit to make home made pies and cobblers.
-The delicious scent of freshly baked goods fills the home just like I remember from my own Happy Days childhood.
+You will take our children to pick blueberries/peaches (fill in fruit of the season here) in the nearby fields and/or farms.
+The children do not eat all the fruit before they get home and so there is plenty of extra fruit to make home made pies and cobblers that would make the Pioneer Woman jealous.

 We sit around one table along with the children.
 How will they learn to behave in polite company otherwise?
 The men are jovial, the women beautiful, the children charming and everyone waits for their turn to speak.
 The laughter is in unison and everyone gets the joke.
 Even better, everyone is laughing with you (not at you).